 Facebook ad optimizations allow you to manage your campaign budget, use smarter ad bidding, and increase your ROI.
 Optimizing your campaigns helps you keep your ad costs low and save your business from spending too much money without getting much in return.

-3. Reach a more relevant audience
+3. You’ll reach a more relevant audience

 When you optimize your Facebook ads, you can reach a more relevant audience.
 Whenever you start a Facebook advertising campaign, you want to reach people interested in your business.